Compliance with ALTA Best Practices

 - Excerpted from the Consumer Financial Protection Bureau website July 7, 2017 From: https://www.consumerfinance.gov/about-us/blog/mortgage-closing-scams-how-protect-yourself-and-your-closing-funds/

-The Community Closing Network family of companies proudly complies with ALTA’s best practices and is officially certified by PYA, a certified public accounting and consulting firm recognized as the first Elite Provider to offer ALTA Best Practices Assessments.
-The Community Closing Network family of companies has implemented ALTA’s Best Practices to ensure lenders and consumers are protected to ensure they have the most positive real estate settlement experience.
+The Community Title Network family of companies proudly complies with ALTA’s best practices and is officially certified by Total Trust Accounting, a certified public accounting and consulting firm recognized as the, a certified public accounting and consulting firm recognized as a provider offering ALTA Best Practices.
+The Community Title Network family of companies has implemented ALTA’s Best Practices to ensure lenders and consumers are protected to ensure they have the most positive real estate settlement experience.

 Below are the standards that we meet and/or exceed as a company as recommended by ALTA: